 Access the servers

-- After your stack is ready, click View n Credentials on the status screen to access login information for your new servers.
+When your stack is up, go to the Stack Details page and click View n Credentials to access the login information for your new servers.

-You are provided with an SSH key that you can use to access the servers in your stack as the root user, the root password for the database, and the password for the WordPress Admin user (labeled Admin Password).
+In the Stack Credentials window, you will see an SSH Private Key that you can use to access the servers in your stack as the root user, the root password for the database, and the WordPress password.

-For more information about using the provided SSH key to access your servers, please see Logging in with a SSH Private Key on Windowsor Logging in with a SSH Private Key on Linux and Mac.
+For more information about using the provided SSH key to access your servers, see Logging in with a SSH Private Key on Windows or Logging in with a SSH Private Key on Linux and Mac.